JarLob/jarlob.github.io/_posts/2019-05-27-dotnet-resource-deserialization-vulnerabilities.md

 But for some reason the setting was ON by default.
 He decided to remove the setting completely and immediately released a new version with the fix 5.0.11.

 After that I tried to find what else potentially vulnerable resource editors are out there.
-One application I found was [Resource .NET](https://fishcodelib.com/Resource.htm).
+One application I found was [Resource.NET](https://fishcodelib.com/Resource.htm).
 It allows editing .resx and .resources files.
 I used [EvilResx.ClickMe.resources](EvilResx.ClickMe.resources) from intermediate build folder and [ClickMe.resx](ClickMe.resx) from sources of my [PoC project](https://github.com/JarLob/EvilResx).
 However after contacting the owner he claimed it is a vulnerability in Microsoft .NET Framework [ResourceReader class](https://github.com/dotnet/corefx/blob/master/src/Common/src/CoreLib/System/Resources/ResourceReader.cs) :).
 I've sent him multiple ideas how it could be fixed:
 1. See if the file contains a serialized object and show a warning.
 2. Check if the file has the [Mark of the Web](https://docs.microsoft.com/en-us/previous-versions/windows/internet-explorer/ie-developer/compatibility/ms537628(v=vs.85)) that indicates it was downloaded and show a warning (as Visual Studio does).
 3. Implement custom .resources parser as [ILSpy did](https://github.com/icsharpcode/ILSpy/commit/c17c3c739f339563749f73f0a4f2d1d65516c797).